Rakesh9100/CalcDiverse/Calculators/Triangle-Calculator/README.md

 ## Description :-

-Add the sides and get all the values about that triangle.
+Calculates the different results of a triangle based on input sides.

-## Tech Stack :-
+## Tech Stacks :-

 - HTML
 - CSS